eriksjolund/find-the-nearest-runestone-in-sweden/README.md

 3. Click _SÖK_ in the upper right corner.
 3. Click _Sök lämning_
 4. Click _rita geografiskt område_
-5. If a popup message with the text "Zooma in mer i kartan för att aktivera ritfunktionen" appears, you need to zoom in more.
+5. If a popup message with the text _Zooma in mer i kartan för att aktivera ritfunktionen_ appears, you need to zoom in more.
 6. The left side menu now disappears.
 Under the mouse pointer you will see a black circle.
 Move the mouse pointer and click the corners of a polygon, that will be defining the area where you want to search for runestones.
 Click again